sergioprado/meta-labworks-training-ypr/README.md

 # meta-labworks-training-ypr

-Embedded Labworks' Yocto Project training layer
+Layer used in the Yocto Project training from Embedded Labworks.

+Maintainer: Sergio Prado <sergio.prado@e-labworks.com>

+Please send any patches via pull requests to this repository.